container-storage-interface/spec/spec.md

       // number of nodes and therefore this operation can not be
       // completed until the volume is detached from at least one of the
       // existing nodes.
 When this error code is returned, the Plugin
-      // MUST also specify the `NodeId` of all the nodes the volume is
+      // MUST also specify the node ID of all the nodes the volume is
       // attached to.
       //
       // Recovery behavior: Caller MAY use the provided `node_ids`